 Philip joined Watsi on October 25th, 2014.
 Seven years ago, Philip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Philip's most recent donation traveled 8,500 miles to support Fredrick, 13-year-old student from Kenya, to fund a clubfoot repair surgery.
+Philip's most recent donation traveled 8,800 miles to support Phea, a 37-year-old farmer from Cambodia, to fund fracture repair surgery.

 Fredrick is a hardworking student and the third born in a family of four siblings.
 His family comes from a town called Maua in Kenya.
 Fredrick is deaf and attends a special school named Ntoruba.
 He comes from a humble background: sadly, his mother passed away in July 2017 due to prolonged illness.
 His father also suffers from an illness and is currently under treatment.
 A neighbor expressed, “The family depends on well-wishers for their daily living.”
 Fredrick has clubfoot on his left foot.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Fredrick traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on September 16th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,286 to fund Fredrick's clubfoot repair.
 After treatment, he will be able to walk easily again.
 Fredrick signed that he will be happy if his leg will be corrected and able to walk normally.
 His brother Dennis told us, "Any help to make him happy and walk normally will be highly appreciated.”